On this page:

 However, if lifestyle, weight loss and ovulation tracking have not improved fertility, ovulation induction (OI) may be an option.
 OI is a treatment designed to stimulate the ovaries to increase egg production by using tablets or injections over a sustained period of time.

-Letrozole and Clomiphene, also called Clomid, are oral medications prescribed by health practitioners used to increase hormone production from the pituitary gland, causing development of healthy egg follicles.
-While a woman with PCOS is taking Letrozole or Clomiphene, follicle growth is monitored via ultrasound.
+Oral medications prescribed by health practitioners are used to increase hormone production from the pituitary gland, causing development of healthy egg follicles.
+While a woman with PCOS is taking oral medications, follicle growth is monitored via ultrasound.
 Once the follicles have grown to the right size, spontaneous ovulation can occur or an injection to cause ovulation is administered.

 With ovulation timing monitored, a woman with PCOS can be advised of the best time to have sexual intercourse to achieve pregnancy, drastically increasing the chances of pregnancy over ‘blind’ intercourse.